itaybou/WEKA-AWS-Hadoop-EMR-MapReduce-Hebrew-Syntactic-Similarity-Classification/README.md

 We will be using Amazon Elastic Map-Reduce (EMR) in order to compute the first two stages out of the input corpus.
 The produced output of the Map-Reduce stages will be the word-pair similaritry vectors.
 For the third stage we will use the Java WEKA package in order to train and evaluate our classifier based on the labeld word-pairs given in the golden standard.
+<br/><br/>
+#### Expirements:
+**We will perform 2 expirements on the classification reults classified on the produced similarty vectors:
+Using 1 corpus file and using 15 corpus files from the Google English Syntactic Biarcs corpus.**
+We will show the statistics and classification results for both of the expirements in this summary file.

+#### Memory Assumptions:
+- We assume that the Golden Standard word pair classification file and the word-pair data it contains can be stored in the remote Map-Reduce EC2 instances memory.
+- We assume that the WEKA ARFF input file that includes the classification input similarity vectors data can be stored in memory.

 #### Stage 1 - Measures Of Association With Context
 Measures of association with context are used to compute values that are included in the co-occurrence vectors.